 Be willing to get to know the person you’re selling to.
 It’s all about building trusted relationships.
 Each time you have a conversation with a potential client is an opportunity for you to make a difference.

 Accept that some people will say no, and that’s okay.
 Focus on how you can help your potential clients instead of making the sale.
-Be detached to the outcome.
+Be detached from the outcome.
 Often, why people make the choices they do is not within your control.
 Just do your best to share your offerings.

 If a sales call hasn’t gone well, it’s an opportunity to learn how to do it better next time.